VMware

 • Timeout range is limited to 2048 seconds.
 The timeoutInSeconds parameter of VixVM_WaitForTools() is limited to 2048 seconds.
 Larger values produce unpredictable results.

-• VIX API CopyFileFromHostToGuest() and CopyFileFromGuestToHost() reset permission bits (KB 2318633)
+• CopyFileFromHostToGuest() and CopyFileFromGuestToHost() reset permission bits.
+(KB 2318633)

-• VIX API returns undefined error code in some situations (KB 3460454)
+• VIX API returns undefined error code in some situations.
+(KB 3460454)

-• VIX API does not always report failure of VixVM_CopyFileFromGuestToHost() (KB 3656116)
+• VIX API does not always report failure of VixVM_CopyFileFromGuestToHost().
+(KB 3656116)

-• VIX API might crash if client uses an invalid host handle (KB 2416845)
+• VIX API might crash if client uses an invalid host handle.
+(KB 2416845)